alanjeffares/data-science-nanodegree/dublin-bikes-analysis/README.md

 ## About

-This repository contains the code and data to accompany [my Medium blog post](https://medium.com/@alan.jeffares.1/how-i-used-machine-learning-to-improve-my-dublin-bikes-transit-b6bdc7c2b5cb) titled How I used Machine Leaning to improve my Dublin Bikes transit.
+This repository contains the code and data to accompany [my Medium blog post](https://medium.com/@alan.jeffares.1/how-i-used-machine-learning-to-improve-my-dublin-bikes-transit-b6bdc7c2b5cb) titled *How I used Machine Leaning to improve my Dublin Bikes transit*.
 In this project I analyse Dublin Bikes data which is made freely available by the Irish national open data project and was collected and shared by [James Lawlor](https://github.com/jameslawlor/dublin-bikes-timeseries-analysis).

 ## Usage